trujilml/calendar-workday-scheduler/README.md

 WHEN I refresh the page -
 THEN the saved events persist -

-## Developed with
+## Application developed with
 * HTML
 * JavaScript
 * CSS
-* jQuery was used to retrieve local
+* jQuery – used to establish save element and implements feature of time blocks at different time of the day
-* Bootstrap for design elements
+* Bootstrap for the site's main design
-* Moment.js/other time library for setting up primary date, time and day elements for the daily calendar planner
+* Day.js - to implement time save format
+* Moment.js - CDN library
-* Overall use of Web APIs
+* Overall use of Web APIs to identify function errors and ensure the workday scheduler was working correctly.

 ## Links to Repository and Website
 * GitHub Repository: https://github.com/trujilml/calendar-workday-scheduler